Abbas-Asad/Agentic-AI/README.md

 ## ✍️ About Me
 I’m **Abbas**, an Agentic AI developer, Contributor, Student and at the same time a teacher😀

----

-2. Check `notes.md` files for concept explanations.
-3. Explore `examples/` for working code.
-4. Use the `resources/` folder for quick references.

----

 > 📌 **Note:** This is a learning repository.
 The content here evolves as I learn more about Agentic AI.